dwaynediddy/diddyeats/README.md

 # README
+# diddyeats

 ## purpose problem and solution
-While we are inundate with COVID-19 and everyone is segregated from their favourite dining saloon, Let Diddyeats© help you find the best food at the best prices! and have you assimilating your food in no time! with the words first ever  never seen before app of this kind *diclaimer(has definitly been done before)
+While we are inundate with COVID-19 and everyone is segregated from their favourite dining saloon, Let Diddyeats© help you find the best food at the best prices! and have you assimilating your food in no time! with the words first ever, never been done before app of this kind *diclaimer(has definitly been done before)

-This app aims to have you ability to sign up an account securly creating a profile all0wing you to access resteraunts via the app.
+This app aims to have you ability to sign up an account securly creating a profile allowing you to access resteraunts via the app.

 ---

 ## URL
-Deployed website here: https://secret-sea-36538.herokuapp.com/ Git Repositories here: https://github.com/dwaynediddy/diddyeats
+Deployed website here: https://secret-sea-36538.herokuapp.com/

+Git Repositories here: https://github.com/dwaynediddy/diddyeats
 ---